Bose Corporation: Legal actions

-Bose has been described by audio industry professionals as a litigious company.
+Audio industry professionals have described Bose as a litigious company.
 In 1981, Bose unsuccessfully sued the magazine Consumer Reports for libel.
-Consumer Reports reported in a review that the sound from the system that they reviewed "tended to wander about the room."
+Consumer Reports reported in a review that the sound from the system they reviewed "tended to wander about the room."
 Initially, the Federal District Court found that Consumer Reports "had published the false statement with knowledge that it was false or with reckless disregard of its truth or falsity" when it changed what the original reviewer wrote about the speakers in his pre-publication draft, that the sound tended to wander "along the wall."
 The Court of Appeals then reversed the trial court's ruling on liability, and the United States Supreme Court affirmed in a 6–3 vote in the case Bose Corp. v.
 Consumers Union of United States, Inc., finding that the statement was made without actual malice, and therefore there was no libel.

 In an interview decades later Amar Bose said "We had 37 people at the time.
 I gathered them in one room and said, 'If we don't do anything, it will probably kill us.
-But if we do something, we have no credibility since we're just a small company and we can't do anything against this.'
+But if we do something, we have no credibility since we're just a small company, and we can't do anything against this.'
 I said I think we oughtta do something.
 I wanted a vote.
 It was unanimous in favor of taking action.
 Little did we know it would take 14 years to go through the legal process."

 Bose sued Thiel Audio in the early 1990s to stop the audiophile loudspeaker maker from using ".2" at the end of its product model "CS2.2".
 To comply with Bose's trademark of ".2" associated with the Bose Model 2.2 product, Thiel changed their model name to "CS2 2", substituting a space for the decimal point.
 Bose did not trademark ".3" so in 1997 when Thiel introduced the next model in the series, they named it the "Thiel 2.3", advertising "the return of the decimal point."

 In 1996, Bose sued two subsidiaries of Harman International Industries—JBL and Infinity Systems—for violating a Bose patent on elliptical tuning ports on some loudspeaker products.
 In 2000, the court determined that Harman was to cease using elliptical ports in its products, and Harman was to pay Bose $5.7 million in court costs.
 Harman stopped using the disputed port design but appealed the financial decision.
-At the end of 2002, the earlier judgment was upheld but by this time Bose's court expenses had risen to $8 million, all to be paid by Harman.
+At the end of 2002, the earlier judgment was upheld, but by this time, Bose's court expenses had risen to $8 million, all to be paid by Harman.